paytoncali/employee-tracker/README.md

 This application gives the user an easy system to tracker employees by role, department, and viewing all Employees.
 You can also add a new department, role, and employee.

 ### Installation
-first export=PASSWORD into your terminal then run node index.js
+first export PASSWORD = (yourpassword) into your terminal then run node index.js

 ### Usage
 This application is used to to track employees